fabryandrea/RedshiftWorkshop/README.md

 group by name, stv_blocklist.slice, stv_tbl_perm.rows
 order by 3 desc;
 ```
 Please note that the tables `orders`, `lineitem`, `partsupp` were defined as distribution style key therefore, the rows are split equally across the slices on the Redshift clusters.
 Whereas tables `region`, `nation`, `supplier`, and `customer` were defined with distribution style all.
 It means there is a copy of the table on every node in the cluster.
-Distribution style ALL is used for small medium dimensions that join large fact tables that are using key distribution style.
+Distribution style ALL is used for small or medium dimensions that join large fact tables that are using key distribution style.